 • Kinekosa Festival

--Kawa Matsuri (River Festival), where the twelve wade into the cold waters of the Shonaigawa River and plant a tall bamboo pole in the riverbed, which one of them climbs.
-The pole invariably ruptures in the middle, and the direction it breaks is used for divination of the fortunes.
+1. River Festival: The Yakushas wade into the cold waters of the Shonai River and plant a tall bamboo pole in the riverbed, which one of them climbs.
+The pole invariably ruptures in the middle, and the direction it breaks is used in divination.

 EVENT OVERVIEW